Mikutut/Mikutut/README.md

 ## he/his 🚹

-## I literally have no idea what am I doing with my life lmao
+## I literally have no idea what I'm doing with my life lmao

 ---